6thsolution/ApexNLP/dfalex/README.md

 Requirements
 ------------

-DFALex needs Java 8 or better.
+DFALex needs Java 7 or better.
 No special libraries are required.
-The latest release is in the releases tab, or you can grab the very latest source (new features that might be broken!) from src/.

 If you want to run the tests, you'll need JUnit4.

 About